bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

-Currently, MMDetection requires GPU computational environment for model training and supports more architectures
-(e.g, Faster R-CNN, SSD, RetinaNet, FCOS, and YOLOv3) than Detectron2 (e.g., Faster R-CNN and RetinaNet), but the latter supports both CPUs and GPUs for model training.
+Currently, MMDetection requires GPU computational environment for model training and supports more architectures than Detectron2, but the latter supports both CPUs and GPUs for model training.
 The available architectures for object detection can be checked by executing the following code.